Francis Drake's circumnavigation: Preparation

 One essential member of crew was Diego, a formerly enslaved African who escaped from the Spanish and had joined Drake at Nombre De Dios in 1572.
 Diego, by then a free man, was also a capable ship builder and knew the trade having been employed in Drake's service.
 Diego's fluency in Spanish and English however would make him a useful interpreter when Spaniards or Spanish-speaking Portuguese were captured.
 He was employed as Drake's servant and was paid wages, just like the rest of the crew.
 As a free man he would accompany Drake assisting with local knowledge, but crucially, Drake through Diego would intend to feed false intelligence to the Spanish.

 There were also 'gentlemen' adventurers all of whom were linked to the investors.
-One of these was Thomas Doughty, an attorney who had accompanied Drake on his previous voyage, although tensions between the two became apparent.
+One of these was Thomas Doughty, an attorney and personal secretary of Christopher Hatton.
+Doughty had accompanied Drake on a previous voyage, but tensions between the two would soon become apparent.
 Drake also had his younger brother Thomas and his cousin John to accompany him.
 In addition to this there were carpenters, a blacksmith, a botanist and several musicians to entertain the captain and crew, and Walsingham sent his chaplain and confidant Francis Fletcher as an observer.

 A replica of the Golden Hind moored at Tower Pier in 1974.
 This view wouldn't have changed much since Drake's time.

 Drake used the only means of what the globe looked like and at the time that was from the Flemish cartographer Abraham Ortelius's map Theatrum Orbis Terrarum.
 Rather than reveal his true intentions, Drake told the crew they were embarking on a trading voyage to Levant.
 The reason for this was to persuade the men to take ship and to avoid knowing the real dangers they faced.